TestMyQt/material/course/part-0/userguide.md

 ### Logging in

-If you are running the plugin for the first time, you will need to enter the address to the TMC server and logging in using your TMC username and password using the _login menu_.
+If you are running the plugin for the first time, you will need to log in using your TMC username and password using the _login menu_.
 All other TestMyCode menu options will remain unavailable until you do so.

 ### Setting up

 Once you have logged in, you will be able to enter the _settings menu_ to set up your workspace.
-To set up your workspace, please select your organization and the course you are participating in.
+To set up your workspace, please select the organization 'Helsingin Yliopisto' and the course 'UI Application Development with Qt and QML'.
+The chosen 'Project directory' location is where the exercises are downloaded.
 If you wish to tweak the exercise update interval, feel free to do so.

 ### Downloading and configuring exercises